v10networkscom/saltychat-docs/readme.md

 ------------ | -------------
-WebSocketAddress | Address and port on which the WebSocket server binds UpdateBranch | Update branch which is queried for a new version through our version API OriginExceptions | Exceptions for the source of a WebSocket connection - e.g. you surf on saltmine.de, locally executed JavaScript can connect to the WebSocket, whereby the source would then be `https://saltmine.de`
+WebSocketAddress | Address and port on which the WebSocket server binds UpdateBranch | Update branch which is queried for a new version through our version API OriginExceptions | Exceptions for the source of a WebSocket connection - e.g. you surf on gaming.v10networks.com, locally executed JavaScript can connect to the WebSocket, whereby the source would then be `https://gaming.v10networks.com`
 InstanceTimeout | Time in seconds after which the instance will reset without a pong Is3dEnabled | Enables/disables 3D audio
 ExpertMode | Enables/disables export mode in settings menu